microsoft/Model_Based_Testing_Using_LLMs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -path DIRECTORY_PATH  The path to the directory containing ZoneFiles and either Queries or
+  -h, --help            show this help message and exit --path DIRECTORY_PATH  The path to the directory containing ZoneFiles and either Queries or
                         ExpectedResponses directories.
                         (default: Results/ValidZoneFileTests/)
-  -id {1,2,3,4,5}       Unique id for all the containers (useful when running comparison in
+  --id {1,2,3,4,5}       Unique id for all the containers (useful when running comparison in
                         parallel). (default: 1)
   -r START END          The range of tests to compare. (default: All tests) -b                    Disable Bind. (default: False)